| My

 - Some waste like the spools from the 200 miles of thread that I generate is donated to a local school for art projects.

-- Most individual hat orders are shipped in recyclable paper envelopes while larger orders are shipped in recyclable Tyvek priority mail envelopes.
-Both are made partly from recycled content.
+- Most individual hat orders are shipped in recyclable envelopes made partly from recycled content.

 - I also donate to environmental groups and write letters to elected officials about environmental causes that I think are important.